elsasserlab/publicchip/README.md

 - Average heatmaps were calculated using `rtracklayer` and `GenomicRanges` libraries in R. Corresponding scripts are found per-figure in `src`.
 - Bin-based plots also calculated in R and scripts for this are provided.
-- Profile plots were mostly calculated by a customized version of ngsplot that calculates Y axes as 1x FPGC (Fragments per Genome Content) coverage.
+- Profile plots were calculated by a customized version of ngsplot that calculates Y axes as 1x FPGC (Fragments per Genome Content) coverage.
 Very similar results can also be obtained by seqplots providing the corresponding bigwig and bedfiles, where reads were extended to match fragment size in paired-end datasets.
 If you want to re-run